Derby Winter Promise

 Published: 17 December 2021

-A £2.5 million fund has been allocated for the Derby Winter Promise providing activities, meals, and financial support for those who are struggling through the school holidays and beyond.
+A £2.5 million fund has been allocated for the Derby Holiday Activity and Food Programme providing activities, meals, and financial support for those who are struggling through the school holidays and beyond.

 The majority of the money comes from the Governments Household Support Scheme and the remainder from the Holiday Activity and Food (HAF) Programme.